Donostia-San Sebastián (SPAIN)

 There are various ways you can participate:

-If you are a PhD student or supervisor, we are preparing a special session for you on the 30th of September that will precede the symposium on 1st and 2nd October.
-This session will be based on papers related to action research PhDs and authored by PhD students or PhD students together with supervisors.
-You need to submit an abstract to firstname.lastname@example.org in order to participate.
+If you are a PhD student or supervisor, we are preparing a special process for you with online sessions in June, early September and the 30th of September that will precede the symposium on 1st and 2nd October.
+These sessions will be based on papers related to action research PhDs and authored by PhD students or PhD students together with supervisors.
+You need to submit an abstract to email@example.com in order to participate.
 You can see submission deadlines below.

-Besides, Hans Christian Garman Johnsen (Professor at University of Agder and Adjuntprofessor at Deusto University) -as guest editor- will present a proposal for a special issue in International Journal of Action Research with selected papers from the session.
+Besides, Hans Christian Garman Johnsen (Professor at University of Agder and Adjunct professor at Deusto University) -as guest editor- will present a proposal for a special issue in International Journal of Action Research with selected papers from the session.

 To learn more about them, don’t hesitate to write to this email address: MORE INFORMATION